401(k) Thrift Plan

-Comparability FeatureThese plans feature a nonuniform allocation of the employer base contribution, which allows targeted groups of employees (e.g., the owners of the business) to receive a larger share of the total employer contribution.
-They are often designed to allow business owners to receive the maximum contribution permitted in a profit-sharing plan (currently $51,000 in 2013 and $52,000 in 2014) while minimizing the contribution to be made on behalf of other employees.
+New Comparability FeatureThese plans feature a nonuniform allocation of the employer base contribution, which allows targeted groups of employees (e.g., the owners of the business) to receive a larger share of the total employer contribution.
+They are often designed to allow business owners to receive the maximum contribution permitted in a profit-sharing plan (see current contribution limits) while minimizing the contribution to be made on behalf of other employees.

 Like all profit-sharing plans, they may offer discretionary contributions, providing employers flexibility in the amount of contribution made each year and may include a 401(k) feature allowing for employee salary deferrals.
 Plans with this feature are qualified plans if submitted to and approved by the IRS.
 To maintain their qualified status, they must pass the General Nondiscrimination Test each year.
 Mutual of America offers this testing service and charges a fee for providing this service.

 Request More Information